awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 You can also specify one or more resource groups as the target of a maintenance window\.
 A resource group can include instances and many other types of supported AWS resources\.
 Examples 4 and 5, next, demonstrate how to add resource groups to your maintenance window targets\.

+**Note**
+If a single maintenance window task is registered with multiple targets, its task invocations occur sequentially and not in parallel\.
+If your task must run on multiple targets at the same time, register a task for each target individually and assign each task the same priority level\.

 For more information about creating and managing resource groups, see [What is AWS Resource Groups?](https://docs.aws.amazon.com/ARG/latest/userguide/) in the *AWS Resource Groups User Guide* and [Resource Groups and Tagging for AWS](http://aws.amazon.com/blogs/aws/resource-groups-and-tagging/) in the *AWS News Blog*\.

 For information about limits for the Maintenance Windows capability, in addition to those specified in the following examples, see [Systems Manager service quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html#limits_ssm) in the *Amazon Web Services General Reference*\.